 Draw Down and Maximum Draw-down

-In business in order to make a profit a trader must learn how to manage the risks.
-To make profits in trading you need to learn about the various risk management strategies discussed on this learn XAUUSD lesson web site.
+In business in order to earn a profit a gold trader must learn how to manage the risks.
+To earn profits in trading you need to learn about the different risk management strategies discussed on this learn XAUUSD lesson web site.

-When it comes to trading, the risks to be managed are potential trading losses.
-Using money management rules will not only protect your trading account but also make you profitable in the long run.
+In trading, the risk to be managed are potential trading losses.
+Using equity management guidelines will not only protect your trading account but also make you profitable in the long run.

 Draw-down

-As traders the number one risk is known as draw-down - this is the amount of money you've lost in your account on a single transaction.
+As traders the number one risk is referred to as draw-down - this is the amount of money you have lost in your account on a single transaction.

 Maximum Draw-down

-This is the total amount of money you have lost in your account before you start making profitable trades.
-For examples if you have $10,000 capital & make 5 consecutive losing trade transactions with a total of $1,500 loss before making 10 winning trades with a total of $4,000 profit.
-Then the draw-down is $1,500 divided by $10,000, which is 15 % maximum draw down.
+This is the total sum of money you've lost in your account before you start making profitable trades.
+For example, if you have $10,000 capital & make 5 consecutive losing trades with a total of $1,500 loss before making 10 winning trades with a total of $4,000 dollars profit.
+Then the draw-down is $1,500 dollars divided by $10,000 dollars, which's 15 percentage% maximum draw down.

-To learn how to generate the above reports using MetaTrader 4 platform: Generate Reports on MT4 Tutorial
+To learn how to get above reports using MT4 platform: Generate Reports on MT4 Guide

 The example displayed below shows the contrast between risking a small percentage of your capital compared to risking a higher %.
 Good investment principles requires you as a investor not to risk more than 2% of your total account equity.